andenkondor/kommit/README.md

 ## How It Works

 Kommit follows the [Conventional Commits](https://www.conventionalcommits.org/) specification to structure your commit messages.
-It automatically extracts ticket/issue numbers from your branch name (if available) to use as the scope.
+It intelligently extracts ticket/issue numbers from your branch name and lets you choose which pattern to use.

+For example:
-For example, if your branch is named `feature/JIRA-123-add-new-feature`, kommit will extract `JIRA-123` as the scope, resulting in a commit message like:
+- If your branch is named `feature/JIRA-123-add-new-feature`, kommit will offer to use `JIRA-123` as the scope
+- If your branch is named `main`, no scope will be used

+The resulting commit message will look like:
 ```
-feat(JIRA-123): Your commit message here
+feat(JIRA-123): <Your commit message here>
 ```

-## Supported Conventional Commit Types

-- feat: A new feature
-- fix: A bug fix
-- chore: Routine tasks, maintenance, etc.
-- test: Adding or refactoring tests
-- build: Changes to build system or dependencies
-- docs: Documentation only changes
-- ci: Changes to CI configuration
-- refactor: Code changes that neither fix bugs nor add features
-- perf: Performance improvements
-- revert: Reverting a previous commit
-- style: Changes that don't affect code meaning (formatting, etc.)